luszczewskakasia/spatial_data_app/docs/source/index.rst

 Getting started
 ===============

-To run the app you need to download ``src\app`` folder from github repository to which link is below.
+To run the app you need to download ``src`` folder from github repository to which link is below.
 Then install all the requirements from ``requirements.txt`` file by doing the following:::

    pip install -r requirements.txt